18 Best Things To Do in Bucharest, Romania - Local Guide

 The Palace of Parliament in Bucharest is also called The People’s House and it’s the largest administrative building in the world.

-It was built during the communism era, when Romania was ruled by Nicolae Ceausescu, who commissioned the gigantic construction on the site of some monasteries that were demolished.
+It was built during the communist era, when Romania was ruled by Nicolae Ceausescu, who commissioned the gigantic construction on the site of some monasteries that were demolished.

 A complete tour to visit the Palace of Parliament costs around 12 Euros and you should book ahead.

 4. Bucharest Fountain Show (Music and Light Show)

 These fountains have been renovated in 2018 and now they are looking spectacular and they are one of the best attractions in Bucharest.

 There's a music and light show every weekend during the spring, summer and autumn nights, while it is warm enough to enjoy it properly.
 The music fountain at Piata Unirii usually is functional between the first weekend in May and late October.

 Schedule for the Music and Light Show at Piata Unirii Fountains - Simfonia Apei (Water Symphony)

 - May & June: starts at 21:00

 - September & October: starts at 20:30